St Kitts & Nevis real estate investment programme

 - We search for and select a property and sign a preliminary Purchase Agreement.

-- Submission of application to the CBI Unit.
+- Submission of application to the Citizenship by Investment Unit.

 - Due diligence checks and processing of application by the government.